Code-Institute-Submissions/iKelvvv-MS1/README.md

 * [Balsamiq](https://balsamiq.com/)
   - Balsamiq was used to create the wireframes during the design process.
 * [Google Fonts](https://fonts.google.com/)
-  - Google fonts were used to import "Roboto" font into the style.css file which is used on all pages throughout the project.
+  - Google fonts were used to import the "Roboto" font into the style.css file which is used on all pages throughout the project.
 * [GitHub](https://github.com/)
-  - GitHub was used to store the projects code after being pushed from Git.
+  - GitHub was used to store the project's code after being pushed from Git.
 * [JS Fiddle](https://jsfiddle.net/)
-  - JS Fiddle was used as a playground to test all my code prior to committing.
+  - JS Fiddle was used as a playground to test all my code before committing.

 # Testing

 ## Automated testing
 ### Google Developer Tools

-Every element that i added to my html, i would add the basic CSS in to my stylesheet.
+For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
 I would then use the inspect element to try different styles.
-Once i've got it to my liking i would copy the CSS from google into my stylesheet.
-This allows to keep track of the code i am using.
+Once I've got it to my liking I would copy the CSS from google into my stylesheet.
+This allows me to keep track of the code I am using.

 ### Responsive Tools